yuvalherziger/rpi-kicker-table/README.md

 # rpi-kicker-table

-A Raspberry Pi for automatic detection of goals
+A Raspberry Pi for automatic detection of goals (work in progress)